shijiangming1/TSKD/README.md

 ---

-We propose a Self-Mimic Mutual-Distillation (SM$^2$D) learning strategy for cross-modality person ReID.
+We propose a TSKDy for cross-modality person ReID.
 Our method used two-stage feature alignment, where the separated optimizations realize both inter/intra feature alignment.

-- Self-Mimic Learning (SM) : It uses self-distillation to build the ID prototype for each person and forces samples to their corresponding prototypes in each modality.
-- Mutual-Distillation Learning (MD) : It employs mutual distillation to optimize the margin between the cross-modality feature distributions.

 #### Results on two standard benchmarks